 TRICARE provides a world-class pharmacy benefit giving you the option to fill prescription medications at military treatment facility pharmacies; through the TRICARE Pharmacy Home Delivery option; at TRICARE retail network pharmacies; and at non-network pharmacies.

-TRICARE's mandatory generic drug policy, which has been in place for more than 10 years, requires that prescriptions be filled with a generic product, if one is available.
+TRICARE has a mandatory generic drug policy, which has been in place for more than 10 years, requiring that prescriptions be filled with a generic product if one is available.
 As with most prescription drug plans, beneficiaries enjoy a significant cost savings by asking their doctors to prescribe the generic equivalent of a brand-name drug.
-In the United States, all generic drugs must undergo Food and Drug Administration (FDA) testing and approval and are considered safe alternatives to brand-name drugs.

-TRICARE offers several convenient ways for you to have prescriptions filled depending on your family's specific needs.
+TRICARE offers many ways for you to have prescriptions filled depending on your family's specific needs.
 You can have prescriptions filled at any of these pharmacies, based on your specific situation, and you can use more than one option at a time.